-7.3.1 Step 1 - Submit Two Page Project Summary
+7.3.1 Step 1 - Submit Two Page Preliminary Proposal

-Applicants are required to submit a two-page project summary.
-The purpose of the summary is to help ensure a proposed project meets CPA minimum requirements before the applicants invest the significant time and resources often needed to complete the research and documentation required for a complete application (application plus all supporting documentation, letters of support, etc.).
+Applicants are required to submit a two-page CPA Preliminary Proposal (CPA PP).
+The purpose of the summary is to help ensure a proposed project meets CPA minimum requirements before the applicants invest the significant time and resources.
+Such investment is often needed to complete the research and documentation required for a complete proposal (proposal plus all supporting documentation, letters of support, etc.).